Don't be duped into wasting thousands get a fire risk assessment

 Step 4 Make sure you document your action plan, you never know when a fire officer will come knocking or even worse a fire could occur.
 If you have an up to date documented fire risk assessment along with an action plan for improvements, should the worse happen you will be able to prove that you have taken your fire safety responsibilities seriously.

-If you need any advise on fire risk assessments of your fire safety responsibilities as a business owner please feel free to contact us 02921 252 424
+If you need any advice on fire risk assessments of your fire safety responsibilities as a business owner please feel free to contact us 02921 252 424